wp-plugins/jquery-archive-list-widget/readme.txt

 By using it, recommending it to other users, giving it 5 starts at this plugin's wordpress page, suggesting features or coding new features and finally by DONATING using this plugin's website donate link.

+= How can i add multiples instances? =

+Since 1.1 there's a trick to do it, just add a new Text widget only with  [jQuery Archive List] as content (without quotes) then when looking the site it will have a new copy of the widget.
+Due to plugin architecture, there's no way to have a single configuration for each instance (but you can edit source code and register and copy  widget functions to implement this).

 == Change Log ==

+= 1.1 =
+* Added support for multiples instances (by writing [jQuery Archive List] on any Text widget)
+* Added support for Wordpress' reading filters, like reading permissions using Role Scoper plugin (thanks to Ramiro García for the patch)
+* Improved compatibility with Wordpress 3.x

 = 1.0 =
 * Added support for month's format
 * Now the jquery archive list can be printed from a post, just write [jQuery Archive List] anywhere inside the post.
 * Added support for i18n, so you can translate widget configuration's text to your language.
 * Separed JS code from HTML code, so browsers should cache JS content for faster processing.
 * Automatic loading of jQuery JS library.
 * Almost all code were rewritten for better maintainer and easy way to add new features.
 * Improved code to be more Wordpress compatible.